 One word, EVOLVE.
 Your company needs to evolve, and you must think as if your business is a start-up again.
 You must start to redefine the basics of your business again and translate them into a new era of this industry as we all evolve together.

-Here are some basic aspects to your new evolution to think about.
+Here are some basic aspects of your new evolution to think about.

 - Redefine the Term ‘Lean Operations’